Samsung unit considers $673 mln solar power plants in Texas -documents

-A unit of Samsung C&T (028260.KS) is considering investing $673 million in building solar power plants in Texas, aiming to start commercial production in December 2023, documents reviewed by Reuters showed.
+Berkeley, CALIFORNIA, April 24 (Reuters) - A unit of Samsung C&T is considering investing $673 million in building solar power plants in Texas, aiming to start commercial production in December 2023, documents reviewed by Reuters showed.

+Four school districts in the Milam county recently approved separate incentive agreements with Ben Milam Solar 1, 2, 3 LLC whose parent is Samsung C&T, a construction affiliate of Samsung Electronics, according to thee documents.

-With a combined capacity of about 700 megawatts, the solar power factories will start construction in June 2022, according to the documents.
+With a combined operating capacity of approximately 700 megawatts, the solar power factories will start construction in June 2022, according to the documents.

 A Samsung C&T official told Reuters that it is currently “proceeding approval procedures with the state” but there are no current discussions with Samsung Electronics regarding the project.